Topics

 Up

-Group leaders are advised to contact Stuart Rose in advance to arrange a date, to agree the topics to be covered and the level required.
+Group leaders are advised to contact Stuart Rose in advance to arrange a date and to agree the topics to be covered and the level required.
 Please advise of any special requirements at this initial stage so that people with limited mobility and disabilities can be catered for and gain maximum benefit from their visit.

-History Groups - motte & bailey castle; church, mediaeval farming system; architecture
+• History Groups - motte & bailey castle; church, mediaeval farming system; architecture

-The farming year - How the working of the open fields is carried out today.
+• The farming year - How the working of the open fields is carried out today.